JoseDeniz/SpringDataRest-React-Redux-Starter/README.md

 ## Troubleshooting

   - If you make changes in the frontend and you want to see te entire app (backend <-> frontend) working correctly, you must have to run `npm run build` and then _run_ your java project to see the front changes.

+## TODO:

+  - Authentication with OAuth
+  - Styles
+  - Frontend Tests